 Once you have some projects out in the world and some samples to show off in your shop and at shows, people will spread the word for you.
 You can also advertise in magazines, car forums, sites and blogs.

-Faux wood paint techniques might not be for you
+Are faux wood paint techniques for you?

 Learning to paint wood grain isn’t for everyone.
 It takes some effort to get the skill down… If you’re reading this, I’m guessing that you feel comfortable with brushes and paint.
 If you can pinstripe, paint flames or just about any of the specialty auto finishes, you can grain.